 In simple words, we can say that the Arrays in C# are the simple data structure that is used to store similar types of data items in sequential order.
 Although the arrays in C# are commonly used, they have some limitations.

 For example, you need to specify the array’s size while creating the array.
 If at execution time, you want to modify it that means if you want to increase or decrease the size of an array, then you need to do it manually by creating a new array or by using the Array class’s Resize method, which internally creates a new array and copies the existing array element into the new array.

-- Array size is fixed.
-Once the array is created we can never increase the size of an array.
-If we want then we can do it manually by creating a new array and copy the old array elements into the new array or by using the Array class Resize method which will does the same thing means to create a new array and copy the old array elements into the new array and then destroy the old array.
+- The array size is fixed.
+Once the array is created we can never increase the size of the array.
+If we want then we can do it manually by creating a new array and copying the old array elements into the new array or by using the Array class Resize method which will do the same thing means to create a new array and copy the old array elements into the new array and then destroy the old array.

 - We can never insert an element into the middle of an array

 - Deleting or removing elements from the middle of the array.

 To overcome the above problems, the Collections are introduced in C# 1.0.

 The Collections in C# are a set of predefined classes that are present in the System.Collections namespace that provides greater capabilities and functionalities than the traditional arrays.
 The collections in C# are reusable, more powerful, and more efficient and most importantly they have been designed and tested to ensure quality and performance.

 So in simple words, we can say a Collection in C# is a dynamic array.
 That means the collections in C# have the capability of storing multiple values but with the following features.

 - Size can be increased dynamically.